Do With

 Radical and hopeful change in how public services work with people and communities is urgently needed.
 Do With is a network of people and organisations calling for a radical shift in the public sector from ‘doing to’ to ‘doing with’.

-We have come together to ask others to join us in making this change starting with an online event on 26 March.
+We have come together to ask others to join us in making this change, this started with an online event on 26 March.

-Sign up to our event or contact the Do With team to find out more about becoming part of the movement.
+Catch up on the panel discussion from the event below or contact the Do With team to find out more about becoming part of the movement.

 There are already great examples of this positive change happening across the country.
 Change that: